Lasisi Elenu

-Nosa Afolabi, better known as Lasisi Elenu, is a Nigerian comedian, actor, compere from Offa, Kwara in Nigeria.
-One of Africa's most popular influencers, he is known for his skits with a 'wide mouth' disguise filter during performances and on social media.
+Nosa Afolabi (born 20 April 1991), better known as Lasisi Elenu, is a Nigerian comedian, actor, and Mc from Offa, Kwara in Nigeria.
+One of Africa's most popular influencers, he is known in many platforms like the show on YouTube (The Audition) is a funny comedy show and he also does a funny act with a 'wide mouth' disguise filter during performances and on social media.
 Elenu was recently featured in Netflix thriller, The Ghost and the Tout.